 Geoff Sinclair is a principal in our Family Law team and is based in the Brisbane office.
 He is a Queensland Law Society Accredited Family Law Specialist and has practiced exclusively in this jurisdiction for more than 35 years.

 Geoff is recognised as one of Australia’s leading family lawyers.
 He is listed in the 2014 to 2022 editions of Doyles Guide as one of Australia’s Leading Family & Divorce Lawyers.
 In 2022 Geoff was also recognised as a Preeminent Family & Divorce Lawyer and a Preeminent Family Lawyer for high-value and complex property matters.
-He has also been recognised in the 2017 to 2022 editions of Best Lawyers for Family Law and Family Law Mediation, and was named Lawyer of the Year for family law in the 2022 edition.
+He has also been recognised in Best Lawyers for Family Law and Family Law Mediation since 2017, and was named Lawyer of the Year for family law in the 2022 edition.

 Respected for his extensive knowledge, technical skills and practical experience, Geoff was appointed as a part-time commissioner of the Australian Law Reform Commission’s review of the family law system.